Posted April 3, 2016.

 Abstinence Commitment Effect (ACE): The immediate and sustained, uplifted feelings arising from your Big Plan.
 The return of your human spirit and family values.

-Recoveryism: Disease concept of addiction.
-Life according to the rules of addiction, e.g., “Never say never,” one-day-at-a-time sobriety, “Imanalcoholic,” recovery group disorder.
+Recoveryism: Addiction disguised as recovery.
+Life according to the rules of addiction, e.g., “Never say never,” one-day-at-a-time sobriety, “Imanalcoholic,” recovery group disorder, infinite tolerance of self-intoxication, disease concept of addiction.
 (Clue 4 U: Recovery groups and substance abuse counseling are based on doctrinal forms of the Addictive Voice.
 Check it out, using the definition of the AV, above.)

 Stay away from recovery groups of all kinds, substance abuse counselors, and other bad company as well.
 Set your confidence for lifetime abstinence arbitrarily at 100%, recognize all self-doubt as your Addictive Voice, seek worthy relationships, and you’ll do fine.